cryptobaecafe/.home/README.md

 Users shall be able to own, with the option for owner priviledges such as subleasing, co ownership

-2) The transfer of ownership from .home to user
+2) The transfer of ownership from .home to user Additional features:

 To sublease confirmation of deposit with escrow must be approved before continuation

 Subleaser would be granted a derarative NFT; stating terms of time and payment required

+Crypto collateral for NFT home payments in full or on termed loan.
+Collaterization is eqivelent to 5% of total amount.